 5. Design / Wirefames

-This Case Study demonstrates that any App or project, no matter how mature it is, can always be improved.
+This proposal was something marked for the future in the company’s roadmap and my collaboration ended before being considered for development.
+For this reason I do not know the results.
+Even so, this Case Study demonstrates that any App or project, no matter how mature it is, can always be improved.
 The process of improving and evolving any digital product never ends.
 That’s why the tasks of a UX/UI designer are always an iterative process.
 We as UX designers must understand the real needs of its users to adapt to them as efficiently as possible.